 Setbacks aren’t fatal or permanent.
 In actuality, there are times when getting knocked down by life is very much needed.

 Sometimes you’ve got to hit your emotional threshold or rock bottom before you are finally ready to change your life.
 If you feel like you are at the bottom now, the good news is that you can’t go any lower.
 The only way is up!

 I believe that hitting rock bottom can be a catalyst for personal transformation and the foundation upon which anyone can rebuild their lives.

 I like to think of setbacks as signposts that exist to shake me awake.
 Whenever I feel stuck, I’ve either been getting too comfortable in my environment or haven’t been listening to my intuition.

 Setbacks offer great opportunities to redirect and refocus your life, but it’s up to you to see them that way.
 I encourage you to reframe your challenges as opportunities for growth.

-The next time that nothing seems to be going your way, step back and ask yourself the following questions – “What is this challenge teaching me about myself, and what opportunity is hidden amidst the pain?”
+The next time that nothing seems to be going your way, step back and ask yourself what the challenge is teaching you.
+This will help you prioritize your emotional health.

 Every problem has an advantage.
-It’s up to you to find it.
-When you learn how to embrace your challenges, you are better able to look at every future challenge dead in the eye and give it a wink.
+When you learn how to embrace your challenges, you are better able to look every future challenge dead in the eye and give it a wink.

 4. Master Your Emotions

 When things fall apart, how do you react?
 Do you panic and lose control, or do you sit back, assess the situation, and take action?

 You can’t always control how you feel.
-Feelings are meant to be felt in their totality.
 The only thing that you can control is how you respond to your feelings.

 Psychologist Lisa Feldman Barrett suggests in her book, How Emotions Are Made: The Secret Life of the Brain, that emotions do not happen to us without our volition.
 Rather, we construct our emotions by making predictions using our past experiences.